johanatandromeda/loopia-dns-updater/README.md

 the Loopia API.
 It is capable of updating IPv4 A records and IPv6 AAAA records.

+I'm using the tool myself and I have tested it, but please, make a backup of your domain before running this utility.
+Also run a dry run first to check that is behaves as expected.

 ## Design decisions

 1. Must work with lots of hosts/records behind SLAAC